-In this article I explain what to do if your Kodi install hangs when you try to browse for subtitles.
+In this article I explain how to add a subtitle service or what to do if your Kodi install hangs when you try to browse for subtitles.

 Issue:

 I have had this issue an have seen that many others with the issue and not able to figure out why.
 When you attempt to load subtitles for a video, your Kodi simply hangs.
-The likely issue is that your Kodi install cannot load the path to the default subtitles.
+The likely issue is that your Kodi install cannot load the path to the default subtitles or is not properly configured.

 The Fix: